-Health Economics, Erasmus School of Health Policy and Management, Erasmus University Rotterdam, , Netherlands, Expected completion in 2027 Supervisors (roles): Werner Brouwer, PhD (Supervisor) brouwer@eshpm.eur.nl; Vivian Reckers-Droog, PhD (Co-supervisor) reckers@eshpm.eur.nl; Stefan Lipman, PhD (Co-supervisor) lipman@eshpm.eur.nl
+Health Economics, Erasmus School of Health Policy and Management, Erasmus University Rotterdam, Netherlands, Expected completion in 2027

+Werner Brouwer, PhD (Supervisor) Vivian Reckers-Droog, PhD (Co-supervisor) Stefan Lipman, PhD (Co-supervisor)

 The aim of my PhD project is to examine the desirability, feasibility, and impact of involving children in the valuation of EQ-5D-Y health states.
 We will explore the theoretical/normative and empirical underpinning of involving stakeholders, in particular children, in decisions in health and healthcare.
 Furthermore, the project will focus on whether and why child and adult members of the public, and policymakers in healthcare believe that involving children in the valuation of EQ-5D-Y health states would be desirable and feasible.
-Research will be conducted on the various ways in which children can potentially be involved in the valuation of EQ-5D-Y health states.
+Research will be conducted on the various ways in which children can potentially be involved in the valuation of EQ-5D-Y health states and the impact of such involvement on the value of health states.

-1462-PHD Involving children in the valuation of EQ-5D-Y health states Area of Interest: Descriptive Systems, Valuation, Younger Populations, Health & Wellbeing Zhongyu (Winston) Lang, MSc 76155lzh@eur.nl (pronouns: he/him/his), Netherlands
+1462-PHD Involving children in the valuation of EQ-5D-Y health states

+Descriptive Systems, Valuation, Younger Populations, Health & Wellbeing

+Zhongyu (Winston) Lang, MSc

+76155lzh@eur.nl (pronouns: he/him/his), Netherlands